bougui505/npcli/README.md

 14
 15
 ```
-The python `print` command has been overwritten to print results as a shell friendly format
+The python `print` command has been overwritten to print results as a shell friendly format.
+Therefore to print two variables you have to invoke the \'print\' command for each:
 ```
 $ paste =(seq 10) =(seq 11 20) | np 'print(data.min());print(data.max())'